Trallin/Trallin.github.io/_pages/about.md

   - /about.html
 ---

-I am pursuing a PhD program starting in Fall 2025 in Petroleum Engineering, Geoscience, and Computer Science in 2025 fall.
-If you have any available programs, please feel free to contact me directly at qiguilin1024@163.com.
+I am **pursuing a PhD program starting in Fall 2025** in Petroleum Engineering, Geoscience, and Computer Science in 2025 fall.
+If you have any available programs, please feel free to contact me directly at [Email](mailto:qiguilin1024@163.com) (qiguilin1024@163.com).

 Short Bio
 ======